 Since most chipping tools on tanker vessels are pneumatic type, check also the couplings, connections, and air hose for leaks.

-If you found defects on any of these parts, you must repair them or replace them with a better one.
+If you find defects in any of these parts, you must repair them or replace them with better ones.

 And don’t forget to wear your personal protective equipment.

-Needle gun scalers are one of the most commonly used chipping tools where the vibrating needles chips away the rust.
+Needle gun scalers are one of the most commonly used chipping tools where the vibrating needles chip away the rust.

 Next is to proceed to the area of interest.
 Bring your tools and prepare them accordingly.

-A Needle gun scalers is like a gun but with blunt needles.
+A needle gun scaler is like a gun but with blunt needles.
 As soon as you pull the trigger, the needles vibrate and oscillate and that rapid motion is what removes the corrosion while creating sparks in the process.

 How to paint